site logo

 Harry Potter Biology Day

-A day for budding young biologists (and Harry Potter fans!) to take part in a day of fun, themed Biology activities.
+A day for budding young biologists (and Harry Potter fans!) to take part in a day of fun, themed biology activities.

 Aims

-The aim was to provide meaningful Biology investigations, the opportunity to use Physics in a fun and meaningful way.
+The aim was to provide meaningful Biology investigations, the opportunity to use physics in a fun and meaningful way.

-The day was designed to develop problem-solving, team work and listening skills, as well as introducing a competitive element to the experience.
+The day was designed to develop problem-solving, team-work and listening skills, as well as introducing a competitive element to the experience.
+We were very keen to show how science can be used in exciting and relatable scenarios.

 For the event to be a success, we needed pupils to attend from a range of schools across the Nottingham area.